 Talk to your doctor about your treatment options.
 I wasn’t given the option to take anti-depressants while I was breastfeeding, but I’ve heard that there are several safe options now.
 Prescription anti-depressants are not the only option, either.

-There are several different herbs, supplements, vitamins, and minerals that have been known to improve symptoms of depression.
-If you’re not sure where to begin, I recommend this e-book and treatment plan to learn more about which ones are best for you.
+There are several different herbs, supplements, vitamins and minerals that have been known to improve symptoms of depression.

 Acupuncture has also been known to help with symptoms of postpartum depression, but make sure to indicate that you are also breastfeeding.

 Don’t feel like treatment is out of the question for you if you are breastfeeding with postpartum depression, it’s important to know all your options.

 Choosing to stop breastfeeding will NOT make you a bad mother.
 Yes, we know that breast is best, and that there are so many benefits to breastfeeding.
 But at what cost?